CartoDB/academy/_app/_design-for-beginners/03-invisible-and-visible-data.md

 ---
 # Invisible and Visible Data

 In the last lesson, we talked about how you can use color as a tool to present your data, and to highlight your message.
-The second tool we're talking about in this Course, is how to control your data in order to highlight the message you want to communicate.
-In well-designed maps and visualizations, you can pack in a lot of complex data, and still leave your audience with a clear understanding of what you wish to communicate.
-But a lot of data can sometimes become too much data.
+The second tool we're talking about in this course is how to control your data, in order to highlight the message you want to communicate.
+In well-designed maps and visualizations, you can pack in a lot of complex data and still leave your audience with a clear understanding of what you wish to communicate.
+However, a lot of data can sometimes become too much data.
 It can get overwhelming and distracting, perhaps ruining what you are trying to communicate.
 We can see some of this in our bad map.
 There's just _too much_.

 ![Bad map.]({{ site.baseurl }}/img/course2/lesson1/badmap.png)